Thousands wake up without power

 BELLA VISTA, Ark.
-(KFTA) — Continuing our weather coverage, Wednesday morning thousands of people were still without power after severe storms hit Northwest Arkansas earlier this week.
+(KNWA) — Continuing our weather coverage, Wednesday morning thousands of people were still without power after severe storms hit Northwest Arkansas earlier this week.

 Caroll Electric said it’s working to restore power to every home by the end of the night Wednesday.